Cyber Wknd ’24

 Cyber shopping can be a bit like that when you go in without a plan.
 That brand new home gym set-up that’s currently 20% off might seem like a good idea in the spur of the moment but will you really get the use out of it or is it just going to gather dust in your basement?

-To avoid a situation like and to ensure you end up with only the things you’ll love, go into cyber weekend armed with a list and you’ll be ok.
+To avoid a situation like this and to ensure you end up with only the things you’ll love, go into cyber weekend armed with a list and you’ll be ok.

 2. Plan ahead

 In the same vein, make sure you research the stuff you’re interested in beforehand.
-This will help you guarantee that the product you’ve got your eye on isn’t a dud or that there’s isn’t another product out there that may suit your needs a little better.
+This will help you guarantee that the product you’ve got your eye on isn’t a dud or that there isn’t another product out there that may suit your needs a little better.

 Another reason that thorough research is a great idea is that it’ll help you ensure that the sales price you’re seeing online is actually a legitimate deal.
 Don’t get tricked by clever retailers, check what your product has sold for previously and shop around.